-Has My Vehicle Suffered Diminished Value After My Crash?
+Has My Vehicle Suffered Diminished Value After My Crash in Boston, MA?

 When another party hits your car, your vehicle could sustain substantial damage.
 Massachusetts requires all drivers to carry a minimum of $5,000 in property damage liability insurance.
 That means that the at-fault party’s insurance company pays up to $5,000 to repair or replace your vehicle.